n8n-io/n8n-docs/docs/integrations/creating-nodes/plan/node-versioning.md

 # Node versioning

+[TODO: decide if this should be in Plan or in Reference.
+Maybe split]

 n8n supports node versioning.
 You can make changes to existing nodes without breaking the existing behavior by introducing a new version.

 !!! note "Versioning type restricted by node style"